 One thing i like about Netflix is its instant view option for watching videos, although limited selections, online without waiting for the videos to arrive via mail.
-This afternoon i caught up with the documentary “shut up & sing“. it was centered on the political controversy statement that was made by natalie maines, lead singer of the country music group the dixie chicks, in reference to the invasion of iraq war during a concert in london 2003 that the band was “ashamed the president of the united states is from texas.” the dixie chicks sure did pay the price from intense criticism of many fellow americans for criticizing the nation’s head of state in foreign territory while the courntry was on the verge of war and offended its conservative audience base. its music were boycotted and banned by radio stations.
+This afternoon i caught up with the documentary “Shut Up & Sing”.
+It was centered on the political controversy statement that was made by Natalie Maines, lead singer of the country music group the Dixie Chicks, in reference to the invasion of Iraq war during a concert in London 2003 that the band was “ashamed the president of the United States is from Texas.”
+The Dixie Chicks sure did pay the price from intense criticism of many fellow Americans for criticizing the nation’s head of state in foreign territory while the Country was on the verge of war and offended its conservative audience base.
+Its music were boycotted and banned by radio stations.
 Although the incident took place about five years ago, i didn’t paid much attention at that time.
 I didn’t really know who the Dixie Chicks were.
 Politic was, and still is, not my interest.
 I do wonder whether the incident will be viewed or reacted differently if it took place today instead.
 Would it be interesting if the Dixie […]